boan-anbo/Zotero-Citation-Picker-for-Windows/README.md

 ## Usage

-1. Choose settings when ran for the first time.
+1. Choose initial setting for the first run.
+(If you don't need to manually input the pages numbers etc, turn off the "locator information" option.)

 ![](img/settings.png)